Problematy/goodmap/docs/plugins.rst

 <platzky:plugins>` for the underlying mechanism (``extra_plugin_bases`` /
 ``extra_plugins_entrypoints``).

-Two kinds of Goodmap frontend plugins
+Kinds of Goodmap frontend plugins
 -------------------------------------

 The capability a plugin provides determines *how* its frontend renders: